omahs/.github-3/README.md

 ### Web App

 This part of the repository contains the [React](https://reactjs.org) static site for jewl.app.
-The code is bundled and opitmized using [Parcel](https://parceljs.org).
+The code is bundled and optimized using [Parcel](https://parceljs.org).

 #### Commands